Taaj035/printf/README.md

 Don’t forget to push your header file
 All your header files should be include guarded
 Note that we will not provide the _putchar function for this project

+TASKS
+0. I'm not going anywhere.
+You can print that wherever you want to.
+I'm here and I'm a Spur for life
+1. Education is when you read the fine print.
+Experience is what you get if you don't